-We depend on the efforts of key personnel, particularly Owen D. Thomas, our Chief Executive Officer, Douglas T. Linde, our President, and Raymond A. Ritchey, Executive Vice President, National Director of Acquisitions and Development.
-Among the reasons that Messrs.
+We depend on the efforts of key personnel, particularly Owen D. Thomas, the Chief Executive Officer of Boston Properties, Inc., Douglas T. Linde, the President of Boston Properties, Inc., and Raymond A. Ritchey, Executive Vice President, National Director of Acquisitions and Development of Boston Properties, Inc. Among the reasons that Messrs.
 Thomas, Linde and Ritchey are important to our success is that each has a national reputation, which attracts business and investment opportunities and assists us in negotiations with lenders, joint venture partners and other investors.
 If we lost their services, our relationships with lenders, potential tenants and industry personnel could diminish.

-Our Chief Financial Officer and Regional Managers also have strong reputations.
+The Chief Financial Officer and Regional Managers of Boston Properties, Inc. also have strong reputations.
 Their reputations aid us in identifying opportunities, having opportunities brought to us, and negotiating with tenants and build-to-suit prospects.
 While we believe that we could find replacements for these key personnel, the loss of their services could materially and adversely affect our operations because of diminished relationships with lenders, prospective tenants and industry personnel.

-Conflicts of interest exist with holders of interests in BPLP.
+Conflicts of interest exist with holders of our limited partnership interests.

-Sales of properties and repayment of related indebtedness will have different effects on holders of interests in BPLP than on our stockholders.
+Sales of properties and repayment of related indebtedness will have different effects on certain of our securityholders.

-Some holders of interests in BPLP, including Mortimer B. Zuckerman, could incur adverse tax consequences upon the sale of certain of our properties and on the repayment of related debt which differ from the tax consequences to us and our stockholders.
-Consequently, such holders of partnership interests in BPLP may have different objectives regarding the appropriate pricing and timing of any such sale or repayment of debt.
-While we have exclusive authority under the limited partnership agreement of BPLP to determine when to refinance or repay debt or whether, when, and on what terms to sell a property, subject, in the case of certain properties, to the contractual commitments described below, any such decision would require the approval of our Board of Directors.
-While the Board of Directors has a policy with respect to these matters, Mr. Zuckerman, as Chairman, and Mr. D. Linde, as a director and executive officer, could exercise their influence in a manner inconsistent with the interests of some, or a majority, of our stockholders, including in a manner which could prevent completion of a sale of a property or the repayment of indebtedness.
+Some holders of our limited partnership interests, including Mortimer B. Zuckerman, could incur adverse tax consequences upon the sale of certain of our properties and on the repayment of related debt which differ from the tax consequences to us.
+Consequently, such holders of our limited partnership interests may have different objectives regarding the appropriate pricing and timing of any such sale or repayment of debt.
+While Boston Properties, Inc. has exclusive authority under our limited partnership agreement to determine when to refinance or repay debt or whether, when, and on what terms to sell a property, subject, in the case of certain properties, to the contractual commitments described below, any such decision would require the approval of the Board of Directors of Boston Properties, Inc. has a policy with respect to these matters, Mr. Zuckerman, as Chairman, and Mr. D. Linde, as a director and executive officer of Boston Properties, Inc., could exercise their influence in a manner inconsistent with the interests of some, or a majority, of Boston Properties, Inc.'s stockholders or our securityholders, including in a manner which could prevent completion of a sale of a property or the repayment of indebtedness.